 Another option is to pay your international employees or contractors just through the old-fashioned bank wire.
 However, bank wire is not always the best option.
 Some countries do not have developed banking systems, or maybe there is a high chance of fraud.

 Also, with bank wire, you aren’t always able to upload an invoice for the record.
 For that, you may want to look into a payroll system like Rippling and Gusto.

 Gusto is steadily making progress on the ability to pay international contractors.
 They have Canadian international contractors that can be paid now.
-One thinks that they will probably have the ability to pay contractors in the rest of the countries soon.
+We think that they will probably have the ability to pay contractors in the rest of the countries soon.
 Rippling does allow you to pay contractors globally, which is nice.

 We are careful about Bitcoin because when you make payments with Bitcoin, it is a currency that is moving around quite a bit.
 It makes the accounting a little bit harder.
+There are now some decent crypto currency accounting software providers, but you do have to pay for these, so they make using Bitcoin to pay international contractors not as “low fee” as you’d think.
 However, if you only have a couple that want to be paid in Bitcoin, it is an option as well.

 The key thing to remember is whatever way you choose to pay your contractors, you need to have invoices.
 The IRS requires you to keep three years of invoices at all times in case you are audited.

 And second, you want to have invoices to make your accountant like Kruze, work a lot faster and keep your accounting bill down.